openbanking4-dev/spring-security-multi-auth/README.md

 Spring security multi-auth
 ========================

 Extend Spring security to provide a multi-auth configurer.
 Create custom authentication method, add more than one authentication methods to an endpoint.
 You can also authenticate using one method and authorize using another.
 A typical way would be to use certificate authentication (MATLS) but collect authorisation using an access token.

-# Motivation of this project
+# Motivation of this project.

 ## Easy way to create custom authentication configurers